Martin Teicher, MD, PhD

 - Tobias Hecker, PhD, University of Zurich

-- Dorothea Isele, PhD candidate, University of Konstanz
+- Dorothea Isele, Dipl-Psych., University of Konstanz, Germany

 - Buseok Jeong, MD, PhD, Korea Advanced Institute of Science and Technology